SpecterBrowser/specter/README.md

 You can help sustain the project by donating:

 - 🪙 Crypto (XMR, BTC, ETH addresses coming soon)
 - 🤝 Or contact us directly for support partnerships

-Donations go toward server costs, development time, and accessibility efforts.
+Donations go toward:

+- Server and bandwidth costs
+- Development time
+- Clearnet ouproxy exit node infrastructure
+- Improving performance and security

 ---